risgk/digital-synth-vra8-n/README.md

     - Change the Q of RESONANCE 64 from 2.8 to 2.0 (No change in the range of Q from 0.7 to 8.0)
     - Add "OSC LEVEL", "RESONANCE LIMIT", "AMP LEVEL", and "DAMP AND ATTACK" controls
     - Reset EXPRESSION at Random Control
+- v2.2.1
+    - Fix the issue that RANDOM of LFO and the fluctuation of OSCs do not work
 - v2.2.0 (Major Changes)
     - Enable Sub Oscillator in **VRA8-N mini** mode
     - Slow down the change speed of OSC MIX and SUB LEVEL